Blue Sky Trail Marathon

 Much of the course is run on trails that are not easily accessible to spectators.

-The best viewing points will be the Start/Finish line at the Blue Sky
+The best viewing points will be the Start/Finish line at the Blue Sky Trailhead, the Soderberg Trail, and the Hunter Loop turn around.

 - For the Start/Finish, park in the marina parking area (see above) and walk over, please DO NOT drive through or park at the Start/Finish.

-- To access the Soderberg Trailhead, continue North on Shoreline drive and make a left into the trailhead parking lot.
+- To access the Soderberg Trail, continue North on Shoreline drive and make a left into the trailhead parking lot.
 If the parking lot is full, you may park in the marina parking area and walk north through the campground to the trailhead.

 - To access the Hunter loop (turn around), drive to the Devils Backbone parking lot near Loveland.
 Take Highway 34 West from Loveland and take a right onto Hidden Valley Rd and follow signs to the Devils Backbone parking lot.
 Follow the trail North up the hill to the junction of the Wild and Hunter loops.